Doctors Note Logo

 Still Flaring?
 New IBD Medications 2026: New Science & Your Next Step

-New IBD medications in 2026 expand options for people still flaring, including next generation IL-23 inhibitors and new oral therapies like selective JAK inhibitors and S1P modulators, alongside more personalized, data-driven care aimed at deeper remission and mucosal healing.
-There are several factors to consider, including safety tradeoffs, monitoring, and clear signs it may be time to switch.
+New IBD treatments in 2026 offer expanded options for people still experiencing flares.
+These include next-generation IL-23 inhibitors, selective JAK inhibitors, and S1P modulators, alongside more personalized, data-driven care targeting deeper remission and mucosal healing.
+Key considerations include safety tradeoffs, monitoring requirements, and recognizing when it's time to switch therapies.

-See below for who benefits most, key differences between drugs, combination strategies, lifestyle and surgery considerations, and step-by-step next actions to take with your gastroenterologist that could change your care plan.
+Below, you'll find who benefits most from each option, key differences between drugs, combination strategies, lifestyle and surgery considerations, and step-by-step next actions to discuss with your gastroenterologist.

 answer background